Skip to Content

 Credit

-Guaranteed loans are subject to the credit and income requirements of both the lender and the USDA.
-Most lenders require at least a 640 score in order to use the USDA's guaranteed underwriting system (GUS).
+Guaranteed Loans are subject to the credit and income requirements of both the lender and the USDA.
+There are no set credit requirements, but most lenders require at least a 640 score.

 Income

-The USDA guaranteed loan caters to the average income borrower.
-Applicants can have an income of up to 115% of the median income for the area, adjusted for household size and allowable deductions.
+The USDA Guaranteed Loan caters to the average income borrower.
+Applicants cannot exceed 115% of the median income for the area, adjusted for household size and allowable deductions.

 Property